Availsync

 POST /v1/mcp/heartbeat

 MCP clients use this to report online status.
+Heartbeats are logged for visibility but do not consume monthly coordination API-call quota.
 SDK and REST traffic use last_seen_at instead.

 Common response actions